 When filing a claim to seek damages after a head-on crash, it is essential you provide the evidence necessary to establish fault.
 Our legal team gathers police reports, cell phone records, witness statements, photos of the accident scene, medical records, repair records and other pertinent information gathered during the investigation of the accident can all be used to help establish your claim.

 Some of the typical injuries seen in head-on collisions include whiplash and other neck injuries, fractures and broken bones, face lacerations, abdominal injuries, spinal cord injuries, chest injuries and serious head trauma or traumatic brain injuries.

 If you or someone you love has been involved in a head-on collision, it is important that you contact a skilled West Virginia car wreck lawyer at once.
-Our firm serves clients in Charleston and throughout the state of West Virginia.
+Our firm serves clients in West Virginia and Central Ohio.
 Our experienced lawyers understand how devastating head-on collisions can be, and we are the aggressive advocates you need.